Noppadon Pattama: Careers

 Returning to Thailand, Noppadon practised law in Bangkok and became Chuan's secretary during his period as Leader of the Opposition in 1995–97.
 He was elected as a Democrat Party Member of Parliament in 1996.
-He was a member of the Parliament of Thailand's Standing Committee on Foreign Affairs from 1996, and when Chuan became Prime Minister in 1997 he became an influential figure.
+He was a member of the Parliament of Thailand's Standing Committee on Foreign Affairs from 1996, and when Chuan became prime minister in 1997 he became an influential figure.
 He was Parliamentary Secretary to Foreign Minister Surin Pitsuwan in 1999–2001.

 Chuan's government was defeated at the 2001 election, and Noppadon was not re-elected to Parliament and returned to his law practice.
-In May 2006 he defected to Thaksin's Thai Rak Thai party, and was briefly Vice Minister of Natural Resources and Environment in Thaksin's government before it was deposed in the September coup.
+In May 2006, he defected to Thaksin's Thai Rak Thai party, and was briefly Vice Minister of Natural Resources and Environment in Thaksin's government before it was deposed in the September coup.
 His defection was engineered by Thaksin's Natural Resources and Environment minister, Yongyuth Tiyapairat, also a former Democrat MP.
 He maintains he defected for "ideological reasons" and not for personal gain.

-In November 2006 Thaksin, who was in exile following the coup, appointed Noppadon as his legal adviser, in matters relating both to his status in Thailand and his business affairs in Britain and elsewhere.
-In this capacity he defended Thaksin against the National Counter Curruption Commission (NCCC), which had alleged that Thaksin's purchase of the Manchester City Football Club showed that he was concealing assets allegedly gained through corruption while in office.
+In November 2006, Thaksin, who was in exile following the coup, appointed Noppadon as his legal adviser, in matters relating both to his status in Thailand and his business affairs in Britain and elsewhere.
+In this capacity he defended Thaksin against the National Counter Corruption Commission (NCCC), which had alleged that Thaksin's purchase of the Manchester City Football Club showed that he was concealing assets allegedly gained through corruption while in office.
 He challenged the NCCC to examine Thaksin's asset statements, arguing that the purchase of the club was not financed by hidden wealth.
 He argued that Thaksin financed the purchase with "honest earnings" and that Thaksin was "not obliged" to declare funds held by his adult children, relatives and close associates.

 In 2007 Noppadon became a member of Samak's new People's Power Party, which is generally regarded as the successor to Thai Rak Thai.
 As an adviser to Thaksin, he acted as a link between Thaksin in exile and the People's Power leadership in Thailand.
 Soon after taking office, he expressed his view that Thaksin's diplomatic passport, revoked after the coup, should be restored.
 He also expressed the view that Thaksin would return to Thailand, where he faces corruption charges, "before May."